 Charging Order Protection:

 If a personal lawsuit is filed against a member of an LLC, the judgment can only be satisfied by a charging order — placing a lien on their percentage of distribution from the LLC.
-The courts cannot force an LLC to liquidate their assets in order to satisfy a judgment.
+The courts cannot force an LLC to liquidate its assets in order to satisfy a judgment.
 They can only put a lien against any distributions you will be taking from that company.

 When they put a Charging order against your LLC, they are responsible for the taxes on those earnings even if you do not have any distributions.
 Most attorneys will not obtain a charging order because of this liability.

 In 2007, Nevada extended charging order protection to small corporations.
-If the corporation has more than one, but less than seventy-five, shareholders, is not a subsidiary of a publicly traded corporation, and is not a professional corporation, then a charging order is the only remedy available to a shareholder’s creditor.
+If the corporation has more than one, but less than seventy-five, shareholders, is not a subsidiary of a publicly-traded corporation and is not a professional corporation, then a charging order is the only remedy available to a shareholder’s creditor.